Your source for all things Josh Litton

 Then all the terror of the mountain began again.

-And in a voice that ripped across the sky, Zeus said, “Return, O foolish mortal, and spew forth what is satirical, all that causes man mirth and laughter, and purvey all that is sustainable bullshit.
+“Return, O foolish mortal, and spew forth what is satirical, all that causes man mirth and laughter, and purvey all that is sustainable bullshit.
 Now, go!”

 At this Zeus flung me from the mountain, which disappeared beneath me.